ibm-cloud-docs/cephaas/billing_view.md

 ## {{site.data.keyword.cephaas_full_notm}} Pricing
 {: #billing-pricing}

-You can select the term (1, 2, 3, 4, or 5 years), performance tier or capacity tier which best matches your needs.
+You can select the term (3, 4, or 5 years) performance tier or capacity tier which best matches your needs.
 IBM Storage Ceph as a Service hardware contains optimized rack(s), servers, storage, networking switches, and software integrated, which connect to the IBM Cloud.

 The Service is an infrastructure as a service (IaaS) offering where the operating system, middleware, and application software is licensed and managed by IBM.
 The hardware is owned and maintained by IBM and the service infrastructure is installed in your designated datacenter.